-Actions taken in 2015-2016 to overcome the effects of impediments and affirmatively further fair housing are:
+Actions taken in 2016-2017 to overcome the effects of impediments and affirmatively further fair housing are:

-- Offering on-site fair housing clinics to residents conducted by Housing Rights Center ("HRC") on a monthly basis - On September 3, 2015 David Elder (HRC Litigation Director) conducted a fair housing training for City of Lancaster employees and elected officials on the federal and state fair housing laws, illegal practices and disability-related accommodations and modifications.
-Forty-one staff members were in attendance and 100 pieces of literature were distributed.
-This presentation was recorded and is shown to future employees/elected officials as they become part of the organization and/or departments that are involved in housing activities.
+- Offering on-site fair housing clinics to residents conducted by Housing Rights Center ("HRC") on a monthly basis - The fair housing training presentation originally conducted on September 3, 2015 by David Elder (HRC Litigation Director) covering topics which include: federal and state fair housing laws, illegal practices and disability-related accommodations and modifications was shown to six (6) new staff members when they became part of the organization and/or departments that are involved in housing activities. - On January 18, 2017 HRC conducted a The Lancaster Fair Housing Workshop for landlords, managers, and other community members at the Lancaster Public Library.
+The presentation covered HRC's various programs/services, and provided in-depth coverage of the fair housing laws, common forms of housing discrimination, protected characteristics, and unlawful practices. - On April 20, 2017, the Housing Rights Center presented the 18th Annual Housing Rights Summit.
+This year's summit featured educational panels on topics including rent control and short term rentals, the progress of the Affirmatively Furthering Fair Housing rule, and housing programs for the homeless.
+The summit also featured a resource fair with over two (2) dozen nonprofit organizations, legal aid agencies, and affordable housing organizations/providers.

-- On September 16, 2015 HRC conducted a presentation for clients of the Antelope Valley Senior Center.
-This presentation addressed various landlord/tenant and housing discrimination issues, and included an overview of HRC's program and services.
-The event also provided HRC with an opportunity to distribute 342 pieces of bilingual fair housing literature. - On October 9, 2015 HRC conducted a Housing Rights Workshop for landlords, tenants, and other community members at the American Heroes Park Community Building in Lancaster.
-The presentation covered the fair housing laws, HRC's various programs/services, and provided in-depth coverage of the fair housing laws and landlord liability issues. - On April 21, 2016, the Housing Rights Center presented the 17th Annual Housing Rights Summit.
-This year's summit featured educational panels on topics including the legal challenges facing American Indians, HUD's new Affirmatively Further Fair Housing Rule, and an overview of the homeless youth population.
-The summit also featured a resource fair with over a dozen nonprofit organizations, legal aid agencies, and affordable housing organizations/providers. - On June 24, 2016 HRC conducted a Fair Housing Workshop for landlords, managers, and community members at the American Heroes Park Community Building in Lancaster.
+• On June 7, 2017 HRC conducted a Fair Housing Workshop for tenants and community members at the Lancaster Public Library.
 The workshop included an overview of HRC and its programs and services, the federal and state fair housing laws, common forms of housing discrimination, protected characteristics, unlawful practices, and fair housing liability.